danthegoodman1/QuiCKCRDB/README.md

 ## Schema Setup

-You are required to create the tables found in `tables.sql`, with the provided names.
+You are required to create the tables found in `schema.sql`, with the provided names.

 Must also `SET CLUSTER SETTING sql.txn.read_committed_isolation.enabled = 'true';`